-Transport to hospital, or doctor, without delay.
-Generally not applicable.
-Ingestion Generally not applicable.
-If swallowed do NOT induce vomiting.
-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-Observe the patient carefully.
-Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
+Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
+Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Perform CPR if necessary.
+Transport to hospital, or doctor, without delay. ▶ Generally not applicable. ▶ Generally not applicable.
+If swallowed do NOT induce vomiting If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
+Ingestion Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
 Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
 Seek medical advice.